How to Create a Successful Mobile Application? 17 Tips from Experts

 Make the interface usable

 When designing the user interface of your app, aim for usability, simplicity, and clarity.
 Focus on the main features of the application to avoid distracting users from the elements that build the user flow.
 Maintain the right balance or hierarchy between different visual elements (visual hierarchy).
 Essentially, the most important components of your app need to be more visible than other, less important ones.
-Check this article to read more about mobile app design trends in 2020.
+Check this article to read more about mobile app design trends.

 Don’t forget about accessibility